johnwhitington/more-ocaml-exercises/examples/Chapter3/README.md

 ======================

-These examples can be explored either by copying-and-pasting into the OCaml top-level, or by the prepared top level "example.top":
+These examples can be explored either by copying-and-pasting into the OCaml top-level, or by the prepared top level "examples.top":

         OCaml